Boccca2014/CodeGra.de/docs/guides/getting-started-with-codegrade-in-sakai.rst

 If you want to use groups, you can create group sets here.
-A group set can be used by multiple assignments in the same course. **CodeGrade does not synchronise groups with Sakai**, so make sure your assignments in

-**(TODO is this blackboard specific?)**
-Sakai are individual assignments (no group submission) and manage your groups in CodeGrade. **CodeGrade will automatically send back all grades and feedback to all individual group members to Sakai correctly.**
+A group set can be used by multiple assignments in the same course. **CodeGrade does not synchronise groups with Sakai**, so make sure your assignments in Sakai are individual assignments (no group submission) and manage your groups in CodeGrade. **CodeGrade will automatically send back all grades and feedback to all individual group members to Sakai correctly.**

 Depending on permissions you can allow students to join a group themselves or only allow Teachers or TAs to add students to a group.
 If you want to